Can Life exist on Silicon instead of Carbon?

-Already since the time around 1900, there are considerations as to whether living creatures could use other elements as building blocks instead of carbon.
+Since the time around 1900, some scientists considered as to whether living creatures could use other elements as building blocks instead of carbon.
 As alternatives, life forms based on silicon, boron, nitrogen or sulfur have been proposed, which under certain conditions can also form stable macromolecules.
-In particular, silicon-based life is discussed seriously and also gladly taken up in science fiction.
+In particular, silicon-based life is discussed seriously and is also very popular in science fiction.
 Among the possible alternatives, silicon is most similar to carbon.
 But how does it look like from the chemical point of view?
 Can life based on silicon actually exist?

 Figure 1: Life can take a variety of forms, but can biochemistry also work on the basis of silicon?
 At least as a building material, silicon is already used by terrestrial organisms, e.g. of diatoms.
 This image shows fractals that resemble diatom skeletons, in order to have a nice picture at the top of an entry about chemistry ;) .

 In addition to the skeletal backbone, the greatest possible number of functional groups is required.
 A pure hydrocarbon backbone is almost inert to chemical reactions (except burning).
 Only functional groups enable a controlled biochemistry.
-Frequently used functional groups are e.g. alcohols, ketones, phosphates, amines, ethers, esters and many others.
+Frequently occurring functional groups are e.g. alcohols, ketones, phosphates, amines, ethers, esters and many others.
 The properties of the functional groups are often more important than the details of the backbone.
 For example, the hydrocarbons methane, ethane and propane are gaseous at room temperature.
-However, the addition of the functional alcohol group (-OH) to the backbone generates liquids which can be mixed with water and which have a chemistry different from the pure hydrocarbons.
+However, the addition of the functional alcohol group (-OH) to these backbones generates liquids which can be mixed with water and which have a chemistry different from that of pure hydrocarbons.

 In order to compare carbon and silicon in this respect, we must consider three important points: the atomic orbitals, electronegativity and the strength of the bond to other important elements.

 As regarding atomic orbitals, silicon is very similar to carbon.
-Both elements have in their outer shell two electrons in the s orbital and two electrons in the p orbitals.
-To achieve the stable noble gas configuration, both elements can either give away four electrons or absorb four electrons.
+In their outer shell, both elements have two electrons in the s orbital and two electrons in the p orbitals.
+To achieve the stable noble gas configuration (consisting of 8 electrons filling both the s and p orbitals), both elements can either give away four electrons or absorb four electrons.
 Altogether this results in four possible bonds, which are arranged in space like the corners of a three-sided pyramid (this form is called a tetrahedron).
 In addition, silicon can also provide other atoms with the d-orbitals underneath for binding.
-These orbitals are not occupied in silicon, but are nonetheless available as empty orbitals for bindings.
+These orbitals are not occupied in elementary silicon, but are nonetheless available as empty orbitals for bindings.
 This explains the 5- or 6-bond of some silicon compounds.
 For organic chemistry, which requires the greatest possible diversity of structures, this would not necessarily be a hindrance.

-Electonegativity is a quantity that can be used to describe the attraction of atomic nuclei to electrons within molecules.
+Electonegativity is a quantity used to describe the attraction of atomic nuclei to electrons within molecules.
 Of all chemical elements, fluorine has the highest electronegativity (3.98 on the Pauling scale), which means that fluorine in a compound attracts the electrons most strongly.
-The alkali metals, on the other hand, have electronegativity values between 0.7 and 0.98, and thus have the least tendency to bind electrons.
+The alkali metals on the other hand (the metals from lithium to radium), have electronegativity values between 0.7 and 0.98, and thus have the least tendency to bind electrons.
 On the contrary, the alkali metals give off their only outer s-electron very readily, which is why they are very reactive.
 Carbon and silicon exhibit both medium-strong electronegativities: carbon 2.55 and silicon 1.9.

 Figure 2: Comparison of methane and silane as basic units of a possible biochemistry.
 The molecules are shown here flat, the actual structure corresponds to a tetrahedron.
 The numbers on the atoms represent the respective electronegativity values, d + / d- denotes the distribution of polarized charge.
 The arrow indicates the shift of electron density.
 The silicon-hydrogen bond is polarized exactly opposite to the carbon-hydrogen bond.
 Together with the weaker bond, this makes the silane molecule unstable in the presence of oxygen or water.